yunsuxiaozi/Yunbase/README.md

      [('patient_id','year',['max','min','median','mean','std','skew',kurtosis,'(x-mean)/std','max-min','mean/std'])]
      ```

+- target_stat:<b>list[tuple]=[]</b>.It also performs a groupby operation to target encode categorical variables, such as calculating the mean of the target for each category in the training set.

 - use_spellchecker:<b>bool</b>.This is an immature feature that checks for word errors in text and then makes corrections.
 The main issue is that it takes too long time.

+- AGGREGATIONS=['nunique','count','min','max','first', 'last', 'mean','median','sum','std','skew',kurtosis]